 Education and Professional Development

-The Pharmacy Department at the University Health Network (UHN) collaborates with the University of Toronto Leslie Dan Faculty of Pharmacy, University of Waterloo School of Pharmacy, other faculties of pharmacy, as well as pharmacy technician colleges to provide exceptional education programs for pharmacy residents, pharmacy students and pharmacy technician students.
+The University Health Network (UHN) Pharmacy Department collaborates with the University of Toronto Leslie Dan Faculty of Pharmacy, University of Waterloo School of Pharmacy, other faculties of pharmacy, and pharmacy technician colleges.
+We provide exceptional education programs for pharmacy residents, pharmacy students and pharmacy technician students.

-The Pharmacy Department is proud of its staff and their commitment to teachingg and developing future leaders in hospital pharmacy.
+Our staff are committed to teaching and developing future leaders in hospital pharmacy.
 Many UHN pharmacists are cross-appointed with the University of Toronto and have extensive teaching experiences.
 Education is a central pillar of the department.
-Pharmacy staff members participate in a variety of teaching activities including course coordination, clinical instructors for pharmacotherapy and medication-therapy management courses and inter-professional education.
-The department maintains an extensive continuing education calendar with participation from pharmacists, pharmacy residents and students, technicians and external speakers.
+Pharmacy staff members participate in a variety of teaching activities, including course coordination, clinical instructors for pharmacotherapy and medication-therapy management courses, and inter-professional education.
+The department maintains an extensive continuing education calendar with participation from pharmacists, pharmacy residents and students, pharmacy technicians and external speakers.

 Undergraduate Pharmacy Student Experiences

-The UHN Pharmacy Department offers a variety of educational opportunities in clinical units and in the areas of research, education, leadership and operational management.
-Direct patient care (DPC) and non-direct patient care (NDPC) rotations are available in a wide range of inpatient and ambulatory areas at each UHN clinical sites.
-Novel teaching models are often used in many of the rotations.
+Our department offers a variety of educational opportunities in clinical units and in the areas of research, education, leadership and operational management.
+Direct patient care (DPC) and non-direct patient care (NDPC) rotations are available in a wide range of inpatient and ambulatory areas at each UHN clinical site.
+A variety of different teaching models may be used in many of the rotations.

 For University of Toronto students, rotations are organized in conjunction with the Office of Experiential Education (OEE) at the Leslie Dan Faculty of Pharmacy.
-Affiliation agreements with the University of Waterloo School of Pharmacy and other pharmacy schools enable the potential for these students to complete rotations at UHN as well.
+Affiliation agreements with the University of Waterloo School of Pharmacy and other pharmacy schools enable these students to complete rotations at UHN as well.

 Pharmacy Technician Student Experiences

-The UHN Pharmacy Department maintains active affiliation agreements with several pharmacy technician colleges in the province of Ontario.
-Placements are arranged through the experiential coordinators at each college in collaboration with technician supervisors at each UHN site.
+UHN Pharmacy maintains active affiliation agreements with several pharmacy technician colleges in the province of Ontario.
+Placements are arranged through the experiential coordinators at each college in collaboration with pharmacy technician supervisors at each UHN site.

 Pharmacy Residency Programs

-The UHN Pharmacy Department is proud to offer six residency positions annually for pharmacy graduates.
+We are proud to offer six residency positions annually for pharmacy graduates.
 Our residency programs are affiliated with the Leslie Dan Faculty of Pharmacy at the University of Toronto and accredited by the Canadian Pharmacy Residency Board (CPRB).
 Residency programs offer the opportunity to gain patient care, teaching and research experiences in an academic health sciences centre.
-Three of the programs are Year 1 programs and one is an advance practice Year 2 program.
+Three of the programs are Year 1 programs, and one is an advanced practice Year 2 program.

 Our Year 1 programs are in the areas of general hospital practice, oncology-focused practice and primary care practice.
 These programs are open to those who have completed a Bachelor of Pharmacy or Doctor of Pharmacy degree from an accredited pharmacy school.